hendrik-s-debruin/cmake_base/Readme.md

 --------------------------------------------------------------------------------

 A preconfigured `.clang-tidy` file is provided. `clang-tidy` is run automatically on each compilation.
+This can be set with the cache variable `EXTRA_COMPILATION_CHECKS_CLANG_TIDY`.
+Consider setting this to `OFF` during active development cycles by typing in the build directory:

+	ccmake ..

+Or by modifying `CMakeCache.txt`.

 Include-What-You-Use Integration
 --------------------------------------------------------------------------------

 CMake will automatically run `include-what-you-use` on each compilation.
+This can be set with the cache variable `EXTRA_COMPILATION_CHECKS_CLANG_IWYU`.
+Consider setting this to `OFF` during active development cycles typing in the build directory:

+	ccmake ..

+Or by modifying `CMakeCache.txt`.

 CTest Integrations
 --------------------------------------------------------------------------------